-A proper adjective is something that exists as a subset of the larger category of adjectives in general.
-Adjectives are one of the key eight parts of speech you will find in the English language, and it is important to know and be able to identify which parts of speech construct a complete sentence.
+A proper adjective is something that comes from a larger category of adjectives in general.
+Proper adjectives examples are one of the key eight parts of speech you will find in the English language, and it is important to know and be able to identify which parts of speech construct a complete sentence.
 Some students may already know some things about nouns, verbs, and adjectives.
 However, pronouns, adverbs, interjections, conjunctions, and prepositions also exist.
-In this article, we will focus on examples of proper adjectives, and how one might use these kinds of adjectives in everyday speech or writing.
+This article will focus on examples of proper adjectives and how you might use these adjectives in everyday speech or writing.

 If you know that an adjective helps to add a description to either the pronoun or noun parts of speech in a sentence, it can become easier to decipher these kinds of words.
 For example, if we write out I saw a large dog today, the key adjective in the sentence is the word large.
 It is a word that has added some detail to the noun dog.
 In many cases, you will hear people refer to these adjectives as common adjectives.
 The descriptors we use here are things we derive from equally common nouns.
 However, proper adjectives work a bit differently.
 As you might expect, a proper adjective is something we get from a proper noun.

 Proper nouns refer to unique or specific places, people, or objects.
 Therefore, in order to give key descriptions or details about these kinds of nouns or pronouns, we need our adjectives to be proper, too.
 This is because, unlike the more general common adjectives, proper ones are things we base on the names of the proper nouns.
 Much like these nouns, we need to capitalize the proper adjective that we get here.

 Proper adjectives don't just come from countries.
 They can also be formed from people or things.

 Let’s start with a proper noun from which we can get one of our proper adjectives.